Battle of Rhode Island: Battle

 On the morning of August 28, the American war council decided to withdraw the last troops from their siege camps.
 They had engaged the British with occasional rounds of cannon fire for a few days, as some of their equipment was being withdrawn.
-Deserters had made General Pigot aware of the American plans to withdraw on August 26, so he was prepared to respond when they withdrew that night.
+Deserters had made Pigot aware of the American plans to withdraw on August 26, so he was prepared to respond when they withdrew that night.

 The American generals established a defensive line across the entire island just south of a valley that cut across the island, hoping to deny the British the high ground in the north.
 They organized their forces in two sections: